Return to Cost of Living

 We believe that no student should miss out on their education because they can't afford period products.
 We're running a dedicated Period Poverty Campaign and have now launched our subscription service, providing students with free period products throughout the year.

-Thanks to funding support from the JD Foundation, sign-ups for the 2024/25 academic year are now open!
-Spaces are limited, but if the list gets full you'll be added to a wait list.
+Thanks to funding support from the JD Foundation and The National Lottery, sign-ups for the 2024/25 academic year are now open!
+We have 500 spaces available, but if the list gets full you'll be added to a wait list.

 Sign up to receive free period products